lahcenboukbir/Palindrome-Checker/README.md

 ### Scripting

 To customize the scripting, you can modify the JavaScript file located at `js/script.js`.
 You can change the logic or add new features as needed.

-## Contact

-If you have any questions or suggestions, feel free to contact me.